music-assistant/companion/CONTRIBUTING.md

 For more detailed explanations, refer to [this link](https://tauri.app/v1/guides/distribution/sign-macos).

-### Tauri 2.0 Beta
+### Tauri 2.0 Release candidate

-The project is currently using Tauri 2.0 beta.
+The project is currently using Tauri 2.0 releace candidate.
 It should be switched to stable once it is released.

 ### Mobile Builds